 Lastly, the species need to be quite tolerant to varying conditions in their environment.

 This last point is also why a wormery is such an easy thing to have and keep healthy.

 As a rule of thumb, worms are most active and thrive at temperatures that are comfortable for people, so around 20 degrees but can tolerate at least 10 and up to 30 degrees Celsius.
 Composting worms also tolerate varying levels of acidity which will invariably happen when kitchen scraps are added.

 Likewise humidity in a wormery can vary depending on what kind of organic or brown matter like leaves, cardboard or paper is added.

 A look into the bin shows that worms will move about quite wet areas as well as settle in more damp patches like in layers of cardboard.
 Just like with temperatures, taking care of a wormery is more about avoiding extremes like waterlogged layers and complete dryness.

 Composting worms have several names and it is best and safest to refer to the Latin ones.

-The red wiggler (Latin name: Eisenia fetida or Eisenia foetida) is the most popular name and composting worm in the USA and Canada.
+The red wiggler (Latin name: Eisenia fetida, used to be spelled Eisenia foetida) is the most popular name and composting worm in the USA and Canada.
 Worm farms in the UK on the other hand favour naming the very same worm tiger worm due to it’s stripey appearance.

 What to Feed?